-This systematic review was conducted following the preferred reporting items for scoping reviews, systematic reviews and meta-analyses (PRISMA) guidelines.10 The PICO (population, study's intervention. comparison and outcome) framework focused on searching for the contribution of OT for preterm neonates in the NICU9 The search strategy consisted of controlled search terms relevant to the search topic, such as "preterm", "neonates", "occupational therapy", and "neonatal intensive care unit", along with their combinations.
+This systematic review was conducted following the preferred reporting items for scoping reviews, systematic reviews and meta-analyses (PRISMA) guidelines.
+The studv's PICO (population, intervention. comparison and outcome) framework focused on searching for the contribution of OT for preterm neonates in the NICU The search strategy consisted of controlled search terms relevant to the search topic, such as "preterm", "neonates", "occupational therapy", and "neonatal intensive care unit", along with their combinations.
 Relevant articles were searched and included from scientific databases such as PubMed, ScienceDirect, and CINAHL, published between 2004-2024.
 The broad time range for article inclusion is due to the limited availability of relevant articles identified during the literature search.
 Inclusion criteria required articles to 1) be written in English, 2) be published between 2004-2024, and 3) refer to theories.